hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 * `min_bitrate_bps` - (Optional) The minimum bitrate in bits per second (threshold for the bottom video layer).
 For example, set as `200000` to have a bottom layer that covers users with low network bandwidth.

 * `min_height` - (Optional) The minimum height of output video layers.
 For example, set as `360` to avoid output layers of smaller resolutions like 180P.

 ---

+A `transport_stream` block supports the following:

+* `filename_pattern` - (Required) The file naming pattern used for the creation of output files.
+The following macros are supported in the file name: `{Basename}` - An expansion macro that will use the name of the input video file.
+If the base name(the file suffix is not included) of the input video file is less than 32 characters long, the base name of input video files will be used.
+If the length of base name of the input video file exceeds 32 characters, the base name is truncated to the first 32 characters in total length. `{Extension}` - The appropriate extension for this format. `{Label}` - The label assigned to the codec/layer. `{Index}` - A unique index for thumbnails.
+Only applicable to thumbnails. `{AudioStream}` - string "Audio" plus audio stream number(start from 1). `{Bitrate}` - The audio/video bitrate in kbps.
+Not applicable to thumbnails. `{Codec}` - The type of the audio/video codec. `{Resolution}` - The video resolution.
+Any unsubstituted macros will be collapsed and removed from the filename.

+* `output_file` - (Optional) One or more `output_file` blocks as defined above.

+---

+An `video` block supports the following:

+* `input_label` - (Required) The label of the job input which is to be used as an overlay.
+The input must specify exact one file.
+You can specify an image file in JPG, PNG, GIF or BMP format, or an audio file (such as a WAV, MP3, WMA or M4A file), or a video file.

+* `audio_gain_level` - (Optional) The gain level of audio in the overlay.
+The value should be in range between `0` to `1.0`.
+The default is `1.0`.

+* `crop_rectangle` - (Optional) A `crop_rectangle` block as defined above.

+* `end` - (Optional) The end position, with reference to the input video, at which the overlay ends.
+The value should be in ISO 8601 format.
+For example, `PT30S` to end the overlay at 30 seconds into the input video.
+If not specified or the value is greater than the input video duration, the overlay will be applied until the end of the input video if the overlay media duration is greater than the input video duration, else the overlay will last as long as the overlay media duration.

+* `fade_in_duration` - (Optional) The duration over which the overlay fades in onto the input video.
+The value should be in ISO 8601 duration format.
+If not specified the default behavior is to have no fade in (same as `PT0S`).

+* `fade_out_duration` - (Optional) The duration over which the overlay fades out of the input video.
+The value should be in ISO 8601 duration format.
+If not specified the default behavior is to have no fade out (same as `PT0S`).

+* `opacity` - (Optional) The opacity of the overlay.
+The value should be in the range between `0` to `1.0`.
+Default to `1.0`, which means the overlay is opaque.

+* `position` - (Optional) A `position` block as defined above.

+* `start` - (Optional) The start position, with reference to the input video, at which the overlay starts.
+The value should be in ISO 8601 format.
+For example, `PT05S` to start the overlay at 5 seconds into the input video.
+If not specified the overlay starts from the beginning of the input video.

+---